Find A Grave Help

 During Registration, you had the option to become a photo volunteer.
 If you do not want to receive Photo Request email, follow these steps: Go to Account Settings.
 Select Notifications.
 Select which notifications you want to receive.
 And Save Changes.

 Sponsoring a memorial page will permanently remove the ads from the page at a cost of $5 (USD).
-To sponsor a memorial, click the ‘Sponsor this Memorial’ button in the upper left corner of the memorial.
+To sponsor a memorial, click the ‘Sponsor and Remove Ads’ button in ‘See more memorials in’ section of the memorial.
 The memorial manager will receive an email stating that the memorial has been sponsored.

 Famous memorials may not be sponsored.